 If you want coffee afterward, take a walk to Main Street where Urth Caffé will satisfy your needs, with a great selection of organic coffees, teas, and awesome pastries!
 Or, if you’re willing to go for a longer walk, head over to the pier and see the Ferris wheel.

-25. La Puglia
+26. La Puglia

-La Puglia is a new neighborhood Italian restaurant on Wilshire Boulevard, far from the touristy crowds of Ocean Avenue.
+La Puglia is a relatively new neighborhood Italian restaurant on Wilshire Boulevard, far from the touristy crowds of Ocean Avenue.
 The atmosphere is bright and airy.
-While that area of Wilshire is not the most picturesque, the lack of tourists and crowds might just be perfect for a quiet and serene dinner date.
+While that area of Wilshire is not the most picturesque, the lack of tourists and crowds might be perfect for a quiet and serene dinner date.

 Specializing in Italian seafood, the highlight for us was the zucchini-crusted Branzino, perfectly moist and flaky on the inside.
 Also great were the steamed mussels.